SeaHogs/tp/docs/UserGuide.md

   * All patients with non-empty medical information (result of the `listm` command).
   * All patients in the system (result of the `list` command).
 * If the display is not currently showing a patient list (for example, it's showing the appointment list), then the index refers to the last patient list viewed before the switch to the appointment list.
-* After successful deletion of the patient, the list shown in the panel will be updated to the one that the index refers to.
+* After the successful deletion of the patient, the list shown in the panel will be updated to the one that the index refers to.
 It is recommended to display the list of patients (run `list`, `listc`, or `listm`) before using the `delete` command to avoid confusion.
 * The index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**